uplb-eliens/uplb-eliens.github.io/README.md

 $ mkdir -p content/articles/<YOUR_NICKNAME>
 ```
 [Example Article](https://raw.githubusercontent.com/uplb-eliens/uplb-eliens.github.io/master/content/articles/jach/jach_002.rst).

 Follow the naming convention above.

-If your article has images, place them in the images directory.
+If your article has images, place them in the `images` directory.

 ### Commit and push

-You might want to sync with upstream first as described above.
+You might want to sync with upstream first as described above before
+running the following commands.

 ```
 $ git commit -m"edits" -a